Welcome to Colislinn, our much-loved family home. We hope you have a truly wonderful time here.

 Please save electricity by turning off the hobs and putting the ovens back to slumber mode overnight and between meals.

 BEES!
-There are two beehives behind the hedge in the paddock to the right of the kitchen garden.
+There are some hives tucked away in the bottom paddock.
 There is no practical need to go near them and they should not cause any danger, but are best avoided.
 In any case please keep your distance and make sure children don’t play nearby.
 Please call if you have any questions or concerns.
 It’s possible that I’ll come down to do some beekeeping while you’re staying – I’d be happy to provide a bee suit and an ‘introduction to beekeeping’ if anyone is interested.

 Use the trampoline only under mature, knowledgeable supervision.
 Inspect the trampoline before each use.
 This includes the frame assembly and the springs.